WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Kilpacker Trail, August 1, 2000.

+Epilobium hornemannii is a common and highly variable plant.
 Epilobium hornemannii flowers are tiny, pink/white/light-blue, and inconspicuous, but the plant is so common that it eventually attracts attention.
-The pictured specimen is lush; other Epilobium hornemannii (see below) may have far fewer and narrower leaves, fewer stems, and be shorter.
-Epilobium hornemannii is a highly variable plant.
+The specimen at left is lush; other Epilobium hornemannii (see below) may have far fewer and narrower leaves, fewer stems, and be shorter.

-Exact identification is even more problematic since, as observed above, it also hybridizes .
-For instance, E. Hornemannii hybridizes readily with E. lactiflorum which occupies similar habitat as E. hornemannii and, according to William Weber, can be distinguished from E. hornemannii by its "several broad withered leaves [at the base of the stem] at flowering time."
+Exact identification is sometimes quite problematic since, as observed above, it also hybridizes .
+For instance, E. hornemannii hybridizes readily with E. lactiflorum which occupies similar habitat as E. hornemannii and, according to William Weber, can be distinguished from E. hornemannii primarily by its "several broad withered leaves [at the base of the stem] at flowering time."
 E. hornemannii has "small and inconspicuous or no withered leaves" at flowering time.

 Look for Epilobium hornemannii along moist montane and sub-alpine trails, near ponds, and along irrigation ditches.
 It is common for Epilobium hornemannii to have red stems and leaves in the spring and to return to these colors in the fall.